“special naturalization provisions”

 Jurisdiction: United States United States

-These provisions cover special classes of persons who may naturalize even though they do not meet all the general requirements for naturalization.
+Provisions covering special classes of aliens who may naturalize even though they do not meet all the general requirements for naturalization.
 Such special provisions allow:

 • Spouses of U.S. citizens to file for naturalization after 3 years of lawful permanent residence instead of the prescribed 5 years;